AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 ### AdoptOpenJDK

-For AdoptOpenJDK, this API deploys to Red Hat OpenShift and is front ended by Cloud Flare as a CDN
+For AdoptOpenJDK, this API deploys to Red Hat OpenShift and is front ended by [Cloudflare](https://www.cloudflare.com) as a CDN

-The Jenkins [AdoptOpenJDK CI Server](https://ci.adoptopenjdk.net) will automatically deploy Pull Requests to OpenShift to Staging (the `staging` branch) or Production (the `master` branch.)
+The Jenkins [AdoptOpenJDK CI Server](https://ci.adoptopenjdk.net) will automatically deploy Pull Requests to the OpenShift Staging (the `master` branch) or Production (the `production` branch.) environments.

 ## Code Architecture and Code